Start a Lubricants & Grease Trading Business in Dubai

 The global lubricants market is projected to exceed USD 166 billion by 2030, and the UAE sits at the centre of that growth story.
 As a major re-export hub connecting Asia, Africa, and Europe, Dubai offers lubricants and grease traders a rare combination of strategic geography, world-class logistics infrastructure, and a business-friendly regulatory environment.
 Whether you are an established manufacturer looking to expand distribution or an entrepreneur entering the industrial supply chain for the first time, setting up a lubricants and grease trading company in Dubai is a commercially sound decision.

-This guide covers everything you need to know about obtaining a Trading Licence under activity code 4730.97 at Dubai South Business Hub Free Zone, including costs, steps, compliance requirements, and the market opportunity that makes Dubai one of the most attractive destinations for this trade.
+This guide covers everything you need to know about obtaining a Trading License under activity code 4730.97 at Dubai South Business Hub Free Zone, including costs, steps, compliance requirements, and the market opportunity that makes Dubai one of the most attractive destinations for this trade.

 Why Dubai for Lubricants and Grease Trading?